Disability Awareness Day

-Hello and welcome to DAD 2017 our twenty-sixth annual event.
+Hello and welcome to DAD 2018 our twenty-seventh annual event.

 My thanks start with Dr Naser Fouad and his wife Hala Fouad from St George Heathcare Group and St Mark Universal Copts Care, for their support as our joint principal sponsors, next it’s thanks to members of our DAD Management Team who have worked tirelessly for the past twelve months in preparation of this year’s event, which I’m sure, will be a great day.

-This year’s DAD will be supported by ten complimentary events which started in the Town Centre on Saturday 8th and moved to Walton Hall and Gardens on Tuesday 11th for a fun packed and informative week.
+This year’s DAD will be supported by ten complimentary events which starts in the Town Centre on Saturday 30th June and moves to Walton Hall and Gardens on Tuesday 10th July for a fun packed and informative week.
 All of which wouldn’t have been possible if wasn’t for the support of our partners and a great team, both on site and in the office.